Weak Faddeev-Takhtajan-Volkov algebras; Lattice $W_n$ algebras: Weak Faddeev-Takhtajan-Volkov algebras

 \subsection{Lattice $W_5$ algebra; main generator}

-In this case we will use the following defined Poisson bracket based on Cartan matrix \\ $A_4 = \left[ \right].$ \\ But for to do this according to our previous ordering and list of variables, and the same as what we din in $sl_4$ case, let us for simplicity set our set of variables as follows:\\ Set $X_{i}^{(1i)} := X_i$ and $X_{i}^{(2i)} := Y_i$ and $X_{i}^{(3i)} := Z_i$ and $X_{i}^{(4i)} := K_i$ and so on.\\ \begin{defn} Let's define our Poisson bracket as follows in the case of $sl_4$:
+In this case we will use the following defined Poisson bracket based on Cartan matrix \\ $A_4 = \left[ \right].$ \\ But for to do this according to our previous ordering and list of variables, and the same as what we have done in $sl_4$ case, let us for simplicity in the calculations, order the set of our variables as follows:\\ Set $X_{i}^{(1i)} := X_i$ and $X_{i}^{(2i)} := Y_i$ and $X_{i}^{(3i)} := Z_i$ and $X_{i}^{(4i)} := K_i$.\\ \begin{defn} Let's define our Poisson bracket as follows in the case of $sl_5$: